What do you do if you lack working capital to fund your day-to-day and expansion efforts?

 - Take out SBA loans

-- Use invoice factoring companies such as FreshBooks
+- Use invoice factoring software such as FreshBooks Select

 - Take advantage of crowdfunding